 5. Staple gun (and/or Clothes Pins), Staples, Marker, Measuring Tape

 Depending on where you do your shooting, you’ll need a way to hang your targets.
 Some ranges have vertically mounted pieces of plywood, some have stakes and chicken wire (like the range I haunt).
 So, either a staple gun (don’t forget staples, y’all) or clothespins can hold your targets up.
 You need the marker (particularly a black and permanent one) to circle previous shots for easy acquisition.
 The measuring tape doesn’t have to be big and bulky, just long enough to measure shot groups.

 This is just in case you run into a malfunction and need to get your pistol back into operational order.
 Otherwise, you’ll be wasting valuable range time.

 7. Firearms & Holsters

 Well yeah, we’re not talking about archery here, so you won’t need a bow.
 But if you have more than one concealed carry pistol (and you should check our post about this) then you need to practice with both.
 And you also need to practice unholstering and reholstering as well.
 Don’t bring your whole collection, just bring what you intend to practice with because holsters can take up quite a lot of space.
 We recommend having at least one adjustable and modular holster with you at all times.
-Checkout our concealed carry holsters for this.
+Checkout our concealed carry holster.
 Finally, if you’re only bringing a few pistols, and can separately and safely store them, go ahead and pack them in your bag as well.